sodonova/com_paper_1/README.md

 ```
 ---
-title: "Annotated Bibliography"
+title: "Chronemics in CMC"
+author: Sean F. O'Donovan
+documentclass: apa7
+classoption:
+  - stu
 output:
   pdf_document:
     keep_tex: yes
+    template: "template.tex"
-    pandoc_args: ["--biblatex"]
+    pandoc_args: --biblatex
+    include:
+      in_header: preamble.tex
+  html_document:
+    df_print: paged
 bibliography: comPaper1References.bib
-header-includes:
-  - \PassOptionsToPackage{style=apa}{biblatex}
 ---
 ```

 I'm knitting to pdf with MikTex.
 Future me: download MikTex if you're coming back to latex/etc, it makes it so much easier.
-I'm using header-includes to specify apa the right way.
+I'm using a latex apa7 documentclass with the stu (student) type.
 For some reason Rmd/Latex has trouble with spaces and underscores in filenames, I think because it has to escape stuff for R and for LaTex?
 Anyway, just use camelCase and *remember to escape backslashes if you're using an absolute path on windows*.